murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/accomplishments.md

 ---

 ---
+## Charpak AME Scholarship of Excellence - **July 2020**
+**PROVIDED BY**: French Government
+> Highly meritorious students are awarded with this prestigious scholarship to support their education.
+> It involves a reduction of 5000 Euros in tution fee.
+> It also includes a monthly grant of 700 Euros to support our stay in France.
+> Additionally the scholarship holders are also given preference to find an accomodation in state run Residences.
+> A waiver of EEF and CVEC is also given.
+> On top of all, they will be awarded the title of "French Government Scholarship Holder".

+---
+## TBS Merit Scholarship - **January 2020**
+**PROVIDED BY**: Toulouse Business School
+> Merit scholarship worth 10 % of total tution fee is granted to support the meritorious students.
+The scholarship is provied to a few potential students to minize their burden.

+---
 ## INTEL Edge AI Scholarship - **December 2019**
 **PROVIDED BY**: Intel & Udacity
 > The scholarship is to help students build and deploy AI models at edge.
 Students are taught to leverage the potential of edge computing OPENVINO toolkit to fast-track deployment of high-performance computer vision models.
 Edge computing is projected to have great influence in the way we live.
 The scholarship is to promote students to use and deploy innovative concepts.
 A vibrant community of aspiring and mature AI engineers are brought under a common roof under this scholarship through Slack platform.
 I feel really honored to be part of the community.
 A little step out of my comfort zone.